Revolutions of 1989: Yugoslavia

 The Socialist Federal Republic of Yugoslavia was not a part of the Warsaw Pact but pursued its own version of communism under Josip Broz Tito.
 It was a multi-ethnic state which Tito was able to maintain through a Yugoslav patriotic doctrine of "Brotherhood and unity".
-Tensions between ethnicities began to escalate, however, with the Croatian Spring of 1970–71, a movement for greater Croatian autonomy, which was suppressed.
+Tensions between ethnicities began to escalate with the Croatian Spring of 1970–71, a movement for greater Croatian autonomy, which was suppressed.
 Constitutional changes were instituted in 1974, and the 1974 Yugoslav Constitution devolved some federal powers to the constituent republics and provinces.
 After Tito's death in 1980 ethnic tensions grew, first in Albanian-majority SAP Kosovo with the 1981 protests in Kosovo.

 Parallel to the same process, Slovenia initiated a policy of gradual liberalization in 1984, somewhat similar to the Soviet Perestroika.
 This provoked tensions between the League of Communists of Slovenia and the central Yugoslav Party and federal army.
-In 1984 the decade long ban to build the Saint Sava Cahedral in Belgrade was lifted, the backdown of the communist elite and a popular gathering of 100.000 believers on 12 May 1985 to celebrate liturgy inside the walls of the ruins marked the return of religion in postwar Yugoslavia.
+In 1984, the decade long ban to build the Saint Sava Cathedral in Belgrade was lifted.
+The backdown of the communist elite and a popular gathering of 100,000 believers on 12 May 1985 to celebrate liturgy inside the walls of the ruins marked the return of religion in postwar Yugoslavia.
 By the late 1980s, many civil society groups were pushing towards democratization, while widening the space for cultural plurality.

 In 1987 and 1988, a series of clashes between the emerging civil society and the communist regime culminated with the so-called Slovene Spring, a mass movement for democratic reforms.
 The Committee for the Defence of Human Rights was established as the platform of all major non-Communist political movements.
 By early 1989, several anti-communist political parties were already openly functioning, challenging the hegemony of the Slovenian Communists.
 Soon, the Slovenian Communists, pressured by their own civil society, came into conflict with the Serbian Communist leadership.